Checklist when appealing a social welfare decision

 Welfare Appeals Office?

 Most social welfare schemes are covered by the Social Welfare Appeals Office (pdf).
-If the payment or scheme you wish to appeal is not covered by the Social Welfare Appeals Office, you can ask for a review of the decision by the Department of Social Protection but you cannot bring it to a formal appeal.
+If the payment or scheme you wish to appeal is not covered by the Social Welfare Appeals Office, you can ask for a review of the decision by the Department of Employment Affairs and Social Protection but you cannot bring it to a formal appeal.

 2. Are you within the time limits for making an appeal?